5 People You Need on Your Content Marketing Team

 But what about smaller businesses that don’t have the budget to staff 4 middle managers?
 Can you streamline those functions under one aegis?
 Mostly (we’ll talk about analytics in a moment).
 In the meantime, behold: the content director.
 The content director’s role is a hybrid of most or all of the aforementioned marketing functions.

-In a larger agency or marketing department, the strategy and analytics leads will develop a content plan, then pass it off to the creative team, a content director typically develops the strategy and manages creatives.
+In a larger marketing department, the strategy and analytics leads will develop a content plan, then pass it off to the creative team, a content director typically develops the strategy and manages creatives.

 What do you gain in streamlining?
 Cost management.
 And, if your content director’s really on the ball, you can minimize inertia because strategy, creative, production and deployment are all aligned from the get-go.